Marcos Baghdatis: 2013: Struggles with injuries and form

 Baghdatis entered the Australian Open as the 28th seed.
 He defeated Albert Ramos in the first round and Tatsuma Ito of Japan in the second round.
 However, he was defeated by the 4th seed David Ferrer in the third round in straight sets.
-At the French Open, Baghdatis lost in the first round to the 24th seed Benoit Paire.
+At the French Open, Baghdatis lost in the first round to the 24th seed Benoît Paire.
 At Wimbledon, Baghdatis was defeated in the first round by the 10th seed Marin Čilić.

 After a poor run of form over the summer, Baghdatis found some rhythm at the Citi Open in Washington.
-He had impressive wins over Lukas Lacko in three sets and 11th-ranked and second seed Kei Nishikori whom he defeated with the loss of three games to reach the quarterfinals.
+He had impressive wins over Lukáš Lacko in three sets and 11th-ranked and second seed Kei Nishikori whom he defeated with the loss of three games to reach the quarterfinals.
 There he was defeated by eventual finalist John Isner in a competitive three set match.
 At the US Open, Baghdatis defeated Tatsuma Ito in the first round.
 In the second round, he produced a convincing performance against the 17th seed Kevin Anderson, winning in straight sets and losing only six games.
 In the third round, he was defeated by an in-form Stan Wawrinka in four sets.

 In his next two tournaments, he was defeated by Dmitry Tursunov at St. Petersburg in the first round, and was defeated by Wawrinka at the Malaysian Open in Kuala Lumpur in the second round.
 At the Japan Open in Tokyo, he was defeated in the opening round by top-seeded Juan Martín del Potro in three sets after a decent performance.
 At the Swiss Indoors in Basel, Baghdatis defeated Benjamin Becker in the first round before losing in the second round to top-seeded and eventual champion Juan Martín del Potro in two sets.